michaelfaulkner/xy-type-models/README.md

 As the Cramér-von Mises statistic converges on long simulation timescales, these simulations require significant amounts of temporary scratch space to store the samples before analysis.
-Simulations of each system composed of *N* <= 32x32 sites require approximately 2.45TB of scratch space.
-Simulations of the *N* = 64x64 system require approximately 12.35TB of scratch space.
-Simulations of the *N* = 128x128 system require approximately 17.85TB of scratch space.
-(NB, the required scratch space increases with system size because the symmetric-mixing timescale increases with system size at low temperature.)
-Due to this large required scratch space at *N* = 128x128, we do not estimate the *N* = 128x128 CvM statistic at beta J = 1 / 0.3 (the lowest value of the temperature for all *N* <= 64x64).
+Simulations of each system composed of *N* <= 32x32 sites require approximately 2.5TB of scratch space.
+Simulations of each system composed of *N* > 32x32 require approximately 4.75TB of scratch space.
+(NB, the required scratch space increases with system size because the directional mixing timescale increases with system size at low temperature; indeed, we do not present estimate the estimate of the *N* = 128x128 CvM statistic at beta J = 1 / 0.3 (the lowest value of the temperature for all *N* <= 64x64) as it has not converged on the timescale defined in the configuration file).

-If you are limited to 20TB of scratch space, we suggest running all simulations for systems composed of *N* <= 32x32 sites and then running `python sample_analysis/make_cvm_figs.py 4` (where the `4` restricts the script to analysing the four smallest system sizes).
-Then delete the samples and run the simulations of the *N* = 64x64 system before running `python sample_analysis/make_cvm_figs.py 5` and then deleting the samples.
-Then run the simulations of the *N* = 128x128 system before finally running `python sample_analysis/make_cvm_figs.py`.
-Analysis including the *N* = 64x64 and *N* = 128x128 systems requires (respectively) 8GB and 16GB of memory per processor.
-For the smaller systems, we request 2GB of memory per processor.
+The total required scratch space is therefore around 20TB.
+If you are limited to 20TB or less, we suggest, for example, running all simulations for systems composed of *N* <= 32x32 sites and then running `python sample_analysis/make_cvm_figs.py 4` (where the `4` restricts the script to analysing the four smallest system sizes).
+Then delete the samples and run the simulations of the *N* > 32x32 systems before running `python sample_analysis/make_cvm_figs.py`.
+Analysis including the *N* > 32x32 systems require around 2.5GB of memory per processor.
+For the smaller systems, 2GB of memory per processor should be ample.

 For clarity, we detail the required space below in terms of each configuration file.

 For each Metropolis configuration file with the suffix `low_temps`:
   1. Those for systems composed of *N* <= 32x32 sites require approximately 1.1TB of scratch space.
-  2. Those for systems composed of *N* = 64x64 sites require approximately 12TB of scratch space.
+  2. Those for systems composed of *N* > 32x32 sites require approximately 3.3TB of scratch space.

-Each *N* = 128x128 Metropolis configuration file with the suffix `low_temp_1`, `low_temp_2` or `low_temp_3` requires
-approximately 5.5TB (or 8.8TB?) of scratch space.

 Each Metropolis configuration file with the suffix `lower_trans` requires approximately 1.1TB of scratch space.